JacobBeaulac1/JacobBeaulac1/README.md

 - ⚡ Fun fact: ...
 -->
 - My name is Jacob Beaulac
-- I attend Northeastern University and Im majoring In cybersecurity
+- I attend Northeastern University and I'm majoring In cybersecurity and criminal justice
 - I expect to graduate in May 2024